Amsterdam-Music-Lab/MUSCLE/frontend/README.md

 ### Block views

--   To use a new block view, add it to the experiment rules in your AML experiment server.
+-   To use a new block view, add it to the block rules in your AML experiment server.
     -   The unique view ID (e.g. `MY_COMPONENT`) should match the component in the client
 -   Create a new component